Posted on Leave a comment

 On September 22, 1918, he was sent to Camp Upton on Long Island, NY before being transferred to the Transport S.S.
 George Washington in preparation for transport to France.

-It was during this transport that Peacock contracted pneumonia and passed away onboard.
+It was during this transport to France that Peacock contracted pneumonia and passed away onboard.
 His death on October 9, 1918 was one of only thousands caused as a result of the 1918 influenza outbreak.
-It is believed the pneumonia was the largest cause of death during the pandemic.
+The largest cause of death during the pandemic was pneumonia.

-After conclusion of hostilities, the Army returned the remains of Peacock, through New York City, where they were placed aboard a southbound train, with a single soldier accompanying.
+The remains of Lawrence S. Peacock were buried temporarily in Brest, France, a port city in Brittany, before being returned to DeLand in 1920.
+After the conclusion of hostilities, the Army returned the remains of Peacock, through New York City, where they were placed aboard a southbound train, with a single soldier accompanying.

 Members of the DeLand American Legion Post met the train and carried the remains to an awaiting hearse that secured the body to Allen’s Undertaking Parlors in preparation for the funeral on July 15, 1920.